fonnesbeck/git_tutorial/PITCHME.md

 ![fit](images/vcs.png)

+Note:
-^ A version control system is a tool that keeps track of these changes for us and helps us version and merge our files.
+ A version control system is a tool that keeps track of these changes for us and helps us version and merge our files.

 ---